mannduuu07-png/ecommerce-funnel-analysis/README.md

 - Ordered event timestamps for milestone-funnel construction
 - `ROW_NUMBER()` to assign one final event per session
 - `NOT EXISTS` to isolate sessions with no transaction record

-**Tableau Features:**
-- Calculated fields for conversion and payment-success metrics
-- Date and region filters
-- Trend and benchmark comparisons

 ---